-[31] Day care center.
-Any place operated by any person(s) wherein are received for pay, seven (7) or more children under eighteen (18) years of age, without legal custody of such children, for daily group care for periods of less than twenty-four (24) hours per day.
-(Amended December 13, 1993, ZA93-12-01; Amended July 11, 2022, ZA22-001)

-[32] Day care home.
-The use of a single-family detached dwelling for the daily care three (3) to six (6) children under seventeen (17) years of age for pay, without legal custody of such children, for periods of less than twenty-four (24) hours per day.
-(Amended December 13, 1993, ZA93-12-01; Amended July 23, 2007, ZA07-07-03; Amended July 11, 2022, ZA22-001)
+Crematory.
+Crematory or crematorium means a location containing properly installed and certified apparatus intended for use in the act of cremation.

+Cultural Facility.
+A facility for storing, using, and loaning — but not (primarily) for sale — of literary, historical, scientific, musical, artistic, or other reference materials or for displaying or preserving objects of interest or providing facilities for one or more of the arts or sciences to the public.
+Example uses include a library and museum.
+The facility may also include offices and storage facilities used by staff, meeting rooms, a gift shop and similar support facilities.
+Use may include holding of meetings and social events.

+Department Store.
+A general merchandising store offering a variety of unrelated goods and services that may include clothing, housewares, body products, and specialty items.

-[32.1] Design review district.
+Design review district.
 Design review district shall have the meaning provided in Section 28.02.
 (Added July 11, 2022, ZA22-001)

-[33] Development standards.
+Development standards.
 Site design regulations such as lot area, lot coverage, height limits, frontage, and yard requirements (setback distances).

-[33.1] Distilled spirits.
-Any alcoholic beverage obtained by distillation or containing more than twenty-one (21) percent alcohol by volume, including, but not limited to, all fortified wines.
-For purposes of licensing and regulation, distilled spirits includes liquor, spirituous liquor, whiskey and fortified wine.
+Distilled spirits.
+Any alcoholic beverage obtained by distillation or containing more than twenty-four (24) percent alcohol by volume, including, but not limited to, all fortified wines.
+For purposes of licensing and regulation, the term “distilled spirits” includes liquor, spirituous liquor, whiskey and fortified wine.
 (Added September 24, 2012, ZA13-004)

-[34] District (or zoning district).
-A section of Macon-Bibb County, designated in this Resolution and delineated on the official zoning district maps for Macon and Bibb County, in which requirements for the use of land and building and development standards are presented with all such requirements being uniform in each district.
+District (zoning district).
+A section of Macon-Bibb County, designated in this Resolution and delineated on the official zoning district maps for Macon-Bibb County, in which requirements for the use of land and building and development standards are presented with all such requirements being uniform in each district.
+A “base” zoning district refers to the underlying district, as opposed to an “overlay” district, where certain additional requirements or provisions are superimposed upon a base zoning district.

+Dormitory.
+A structure used for sleeping accommodations related to an educational facility.

-[34.1] Downtown Business District.
-All that tract or parcel of land lying and being in the City of Macon and lying within the boundary as outlined herein: Commence at the intersection of Hazel Street and Seventh Street which is formed at the northeasterly right of way of Hazel Street and northwesterly right of way of Seventh Street, said point being the most southern point of the area and thence run along the northwestern right of way of Seventh Street in a northeasterly direction to the intersection of Riverside Drive (its southerly right of way); thence run along the southerly right of way of Riverside Drive in a northwesterly direction to the intersection with Spring Street (its eastern right of way); thence run along the easterly right of way of Spring Street in a southwesterly direction which later turns into Calhoun Street until it intersects with Hazel Street (its northeasterly right of way); thence run along the northeasterly right of way of Hazel Street in a southeasterly direction until it intersects with Seventh Street, said point being the point of beginning.
+Downtown Business District.
+All that tract or parcel of land lying and being in the former City of Macon (now Macon-Bibb County) and lying within the boundary as outlined herein: Commence at the intersection of Hazel Street and Seventh Street which is formed at the northeasterly right of way of Hazel Street and northwesterly right of way of Seventh Street, said point being the most southern point of the area and thence run along the northwestern right of way of Seventh Street in a northeasterly direction to the intersection of Riverside Drive (its southerly right of way); thence run along the southerly right of way of Riverside Drive in a northwesterly direction to the intersection with Spring Street (its eastern right of way); thence run along the easterly right of way of Spring Street in a southwesterly direction which later turns into Calhoun Street until it intersects with Hazel Street (its northeasterly right of way); thence run along the northeasterly right of way of Hazel Street in a southeasterly direction until it intersects with Seventh Street, said point being the point of beginning.

 There is excepted from this area the property known and designated as 935 High Street, and being more fully described in a deed dated August 1, 1973 and recorded in Deed Book 1190, page 101, Clerk's Office, Bibb Superior Court.